Research in the Department of Chemistry

 We are also developing new methods, including native protein mass spectrometry and its integration with other macromolecular structural data to understand the functional biology of surface membranes.

 We have active research programmes with King’s Division of Cancer Studies on cancer stem cells and strong connections with King’s Institute of Pharmaceutical Science as well as biotech and Pharma, to develop therapeutic opportunities arising from our research.

-- Booth, Borysik, Eggert, Morris and Politis take biophysical, chemical and synthetic biology approaches with particular emphasis on designing and studying protein assemblies, probing natural membranes, creating synthetic membranes and devising new chemical tools to investigate cellular events.
+- Then Booth, Borysik, Eggert, Morris and Politis groups take biophysical, chemical and synthetic biology approaches with particular emphasis on designing and studying protein assemblies, probing natural membranes, creating synthetic membranes and devising new chemical tools to investigate cellular events.

 Chemistry within King's

 The integration of Chemistry in biomedical research at King’s is broader than the direct involvement of the Chemistry Department.
 Chemists, directly embedded in Department of Imaging Chemistry and Biology, in both drug discovery and delivery in the Institute of Pharmaceutical Sciences, in Nutrition, in the Randall Division of Cell and Molecular Biophysics and in the Dental Institute, expand our opportunities for research and teaching.